sal55/langs/Compilertest3.md

 * The optimised executable size was extrapolated from that of the 1000-function version

 So Rust has some problems in my opinion.
 Even that 18 seconds for an optimised build of 100-functions or 8000 lines is only 0.4K lines per second - microcomputer territory.

+### ++Odin

+This failed my 10,000-function tests.
+It crashes on larger inputs.
+The figures shown are based on the 1000-function test

 ### Java